LogtalkDotOrg/logtalk.org/_pages/embedding.md

 $ cp "$LOGTALKHOME"/core/core.pl "$HOME"/collect/core.pl
 ```

-Now that we have all the necessary files in one place, its a good idea to take a look to the files in the `integration` directory for the chosen backend Prolog compiler and check if some changes to the core files are advised.
+Now that we have all the necessary files in one place, it's a good idea to take a look at the files in the `integration` directory for the chosen backend Prolog compiler and check if some changes to the core files are advised.
 For example, in the case of GNU Prolog, we can edit the `$HOME/collect/core.pl` file and add the line `:- built_in.` to the top to give all the predicates implementing the Logtalk compiler and runtime `built-in` status.
 After this step, the details to embed the collected Prolog files that implement Logtalk depend on the backend Prolog compiler.

 As the `paths.pl` and `core.pl` files contain initialization goals, the order of embedding of the files is not arbitrary.
 The initialization goals in the `paths.pl` file must be called before the initialization goals in the `core.pl` file.
 But the order that the GNU Prolog compiler calls the initialization goals is operating-system dependent (see its documentation and the [`adapters/NOTES.md`](https://github.com/LogtalkDotOrg/logtalk3/blob/master/adapters/NOTES.md) file for details).
 Moreover, the files containing the pre-compiled built-in entities, `expanding_*_lgt.pl`, `monitoring_*_lgt.pl`, `forwarding_*_lgt.pl`, `user_*_lgt.pl`, `logtalk_*_lgt.pl`, and `core_messages_*_lgt.pl` must precede, in this order, the `core.pl` file.
-Note that we use regular expressions for the files that contain the pre-compiled built-in entities as their names, depending on the backend Prolog compiler, may include a directory hash, which is used to avoid file names conflicts.
+Note that we use regular expressions for the files that contain the pre-compiled built-in entities as their names, depending on the backend Prolog compiler, may include a directory hash, which is used to avoid file name conflicts.

 Continuing to use GNU Prolog for our tutorial, we can generate a new top-level executable file by typing (ignore the suspicious predicate warnings about `{}/1`):